OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Step 1 - Install Docker Machine OpenNebula Driver
 ================================================================================

-In order to install the Docker Machine OpenNebula Driver just need to install at your fron-end node the package `opennebula-docker`.
+In order to install the Docker Machine OpenNebula Driver just need to install at your front-end node the package `opennebula-docker`.

 If you want to use docker in other host just copy the `docker-machine-driver-opennebula` file from the /usr/share/docker_machine path of your frontend.